 When I have a party in the cooler months chili is often on the menu.
 Everyone loves this beef and bean chili!
-It is fantastic on its own, with corn chips, over yellow rice with some finely grated Vermont cheddar cheese on top, over mac and cheese or over a Hummel hot dog (the only hot dog served in this house).
+It is fantastic on its own, with corn chips, over yellow rice with some finely grated Vermont cheddar and Cabot Habanero cheese on top, over mac and cheese or over a Hummel hot dog.
 If you want some inspiration/or the best recipes for other types of chili I have a post about it from last year 🙂

 This recipe fills a 6qt. crock pot, but we are going to cook it in a stock pot.
 When it is ready, you can leave it on low heat stirring occasionally so it doesn’t stick to the bottom of the pot or you can transfer it to a crock pot on the “Warm” setting*.
 If you are not cooking for a party and don’t have a large family you might want to cut this recipe in half!